 Dinkel is the German word for Spelt, a type of cereal grain that belongs to the wheat family

-Here, it is important to note that a whole grain (no matter if ancient or not) is by far more nutritious compared to white flour, which has lost many nutrients during industrial processing and nowadays it is a major component of the western diet.
+Here, it 's important to note that a whole grain (no matter if ancient or not) is by far more nutritious compared to white flour, which has lost many nutrients during industrial processing and nowadays it's a major component of the western diet.
 Therefore, enriching our diet with whole grain products, as suggested by the major health organisations, it can only be beneficial to our health and well-being.

 Dinkel and bread making

 Dinkel is particularly rich in proteins, with a content of up to 17% (modern wheat usually contains 10-12%).
 Among them, the gluten-forming proteins gliadin and glutenin represent the major part of the pool.
 Therefore, dinkel has good gluten potential, being able to produce breads with good organoleptic properties (texture, crust structure, volume), and it can thus substitute well common wheat in any bread recipe.

 You might, however, have noticed working with a dinkel dough that although cohesive and easy to stretch, it tends to spread out while resting, it's simply not very elastic and strong to keep its height.
 The same doesn't happen so much for instance in a dough made from common wheat flour.

 So, why this different behavior?

 That is because the baking properties of a dough and thus of the final bread are not determined solely from the total amount of gluten proteins in the flour, but also from the relative ratio between the two classes.
 Gliadins are the ones that make the dough extensible, while glutenins contribute to dough elasticity.
 Dinkel flour makes extensible but weak doughs because it has simply a lower glutenin-to-gliadin ratio compared to common wheat (3).